wp-plugins/mycurator/README.txt

 3. New saved page meta box with images in WordPress post editor.

 == Changelog ==

+= 1.1.3 =
+* Added new option to choose the Admin or Editor user that will be used in MyCurator posts
+* Added MyCurator article processing statistics to MyCurator initial menu page
+* Added link to MyCurator documentation on MyCurator initial menu page

 = 1.1.2 =
 * Fix to delete saved featured post thumbnail image when a training post is deleted